motoharu-gosuto/psvgamesd/README.md

 ## Physical MMC mode - Producing Game Card Dumps
 - Press "Up" or "Down" to navigate through dump files
 - Press "Cross" to start dumping the came card.
-  This option is only available if game card is inserted.
+  This option is only available if real game card is inserted.
   Insertion status is shown on line "content id:".
   Dump progress is shown on line "dump progress:".
+  Dump file is stored at ux0:iso folder.
 - Press "Square" to stop dumping the came card.
   This options is only available when dump process is started.
 - Press "Triangle" to exit application.